charlescol/schema-manager/how-to/create-parser.md

 - **Extract Namespace or Identifier:** Extract a unique identifier or namespace that gives context to the file’s contents.
 - **Map File Dependencies and Namespaces:** Generate two mappings:
   • **Dependencies Map:** A mapping of each file to its list of resolved dependencies.
-  • **Namespace Map:** A mapping of each file to its fully qualified namespace or identifier.
+  • **Dependencies Name Map:** A mapping of each file to its fully qualified name, used as the reference name in the schema registry.

 ## Step-by-Step Guide to Creating a Parser